safex/wallet/README.md

 ## Development

 Electron app consists of main (backend) and renderer (frontend) processes.
 Frontend is based on [create-react-app](https://github.com/facebook/create-react-app).
 You'll want to start both in development mode at the same time.
+Node v10.13.0 is required when installing dependencies.
+For easily switching between Node versions, we suggest using [nvm](https://github.com/creationix/nvm)

 #### Backend: